 About the Rental Housing Code

-The rental housing code was created in 2005.
-The purpose of the code is to ensure rental properties in the city are safe by creating minimum habitability standards, and by being a resource for property owners/managers and renters.
+The rental housing code was created in 2005 to ensure rental properties in the city are safe by creating minimum habitability standards, and by providing resources for property owners/managers and renters.

 Updates to the Rental Housing Code